ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/02-inclusive-communities/README.md

 ### Bianca Escalante
 <img src="https://github.com/bescalante.png" href="https://github.com/bescalante" title="Bianca Escalante" width="150"></img>

-Bianca is a Senior Manager on GitHub’s Social Impact team where she spends most of her time overseeing the company’s local engagement initiatives and advocating for accessibility, inclusion and diversity across multiple sectors of the company.
+Bianca is our former Senior Manager on GitHub’s Social Impact team where she was spending most of her time overseeing the company’s local engagement initiatives and advocating for accessibility, inclusion and diversity across multiple sectors of the company.
 Her intersectional lens paired with her experience in tech has broadened her expertise on how to create and foster diverse and inclusive environments both online and in the real world.
 Prior to joining GitHub in 2015, she spent 18 years working in the nonprofit sector, mostly with organizations that provided educational opportunities for Black and Latino youth in STEM-related fields.

 ## Video 📹